-In the darkness of that first night, scrunched on a mat near the fireplace,

-Sorrow slept and woke, slept and woke lulled continuously by Twin's voice describing the thousandfold men walking the waves, singing wordlessly.
+In the darkness of that first night, scrunched on a mat near the fireplace, Sorrow slept and woke, slept and woke lulled continuously by Twin's voice describing the thousandfold men walking the waves, singing wordlessly.
 How their teeth glittered more than the whitecaps under their feet.
 How, as the sky darkened and the moon rose, the edges of their night black skin silvered.
 How the smell of land, ripe and loamy, brightened the eyes of the crew.
 Soothed by Twin's voice and the animal fat Lila had spread on her lower part, Sorrow fell into the first sweet sleep she had had in years.

 Still, that first morning, she threw her breakfast up as soon as she swallowed.
-Mistress gave her yarrow tea and put her to work in the vegetable garden before leaving to feed the stock, Patrican skipping along behind her.
+Mistress gave her yarrow tea and put her to work in the vegetable garden before leaving to fodder the stock, Patrican skipping along behind her.
 It was Lila who told her she was pregnant.
 If Mistress knew, she never said, perhaps because she was pregnant herself.
 Sorrow's birthing came too soon for the infant to survive, but Mistress delivered a fat boy who cheered everybody up-for six months anyway.
 They put him with his brother at the bottom of the rise behind the house and said prayers.
-Lila wrapped Sorrow's tiny delivery in Scraft linen and set it a-sail in the brook out of the way and far above the beavers' dam.
-It had no name.
+Lila wrapped Sorrow's tiny delivery in a